andrew/ultimate-awesome/README.md

 - [awesome-uniapp](https://github.com/oyjt/awesome-uniapp) - 收集最优质的uniapp框架相关的组件、插件、UI框架、项目模板等.
 - [awesome-liferay](https://github.com/rafoli/awesome-liferay) - :squirrel: A curated list of awesome Liferay docs, libraries, blogs and other resources.
 - [awesome-rainmana](https://github.com/rainmana/awesome-rainmana) - This is a curated list of my GitHub stars but converted into an Awesome List!
 Updated automagically ever 12 hours! :D.
-- [awesome-dva](https://github.com/rarecoil/awesome-dva) - A curated list of "damn vulnerable apps" and exploitable VMs / wargames.
-See contributing.md for information.
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
 - [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society, primarily focussed on what tech workers themselves can do.
 - [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.